KristoferMar/OpenShift-ODF-guide/README.md

 lso-volumeset   lso-volumeset   3             2m
 ```

-_Remember to veryfy that worker notes hostnames match the configured hostnames in the localvolumeset.yaml_
+_Remember to verify that worker notes hostnames match the configured hostnames in the localvolumeset.yaml_

 # Openshift-storage
 We create a new project called "openshift-storage" and shift to it